Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: Related work

 \paragraph{BO for categorical search spaces} The basic approach is to one-hot transform the categorical variables into continuous \cite{Rasmussen_2006gaussian, gpyopt2016,Snoek_2012Practical}.
 While simple in implementation, the drawbacks are equally obvious: first, for a $d_h$-dimensional problems with $\{n_1, ..., n_{d_h}\}$ choices per input, the one-hot-transformed problem has $\sum_{i=1}^{d_h}n_i$ dimensions, further aggravating the curse of dimensionality.
 Second, categorical spaces differ fundamentally with the continuous in, for e.g., differentiability and continuity, with function values only defined in finite locations.
 These lead to difficulties in using gradient-based methods in acquisition function optimisation of the transformed problems.

 To ameliorate these drawbacks, \textsc{bocs} \cite{baptista2018bayesian} first tailors \gls{BO} in categorical spaces: it uses a sparse monomial representation up to the second order and Bayesian linear regression as the surrogate, and is primarily used for boolean optimisation.
 Inevitably, its expressiveness is constrained by the quadratic model, while scaling beyond the second order and/or to high dimensionality is usually intractable due to the exponentially-increasing number of parameters that need be learnt explicitly. \gls{COMBO} \cite{oh2019combinatorial} is a state-of-the-art method that instead uses a \gls{GP} surrogate (which is capable of learning interactions of an arbitrary order), and is capable of dealing with multi-categorical problems via a combinatorial graph over all possible joint assignments of the variables and a diffusion graph kernel to model the interactions.
 Nonetheless, both methods deal with categorical optimisation only, which is an important problem in its own right, but does not extend to our setting of mixed-variable problems.
 They also suffer from poor scalability (e.g. to avoid overfitting \gls{COMBO} approximately marginalises the posterior via Monte Carlo sampling instead of cheaper optimisation, and it needs to pre-compute the combinatorial graph beforehand).
+Other methods, such as \textsc{comex} and its inspired works \cite{dadkhahi2020combinatorial, dadkhahi2021fourier} take a non-Bayesian black-box optimisation approach to improve computing efficiency, but they are typically less sample-efficient with respect to the number of function queries and are less suitable for problems where querying the objective functions is expensive.
+Finally, several recent works aim to improve \gls{BO} on combinatorial structures by improving the effectiveness \cite{Deshwal_Belakaria_Doppa_Fern_2020} or reducing the expenses \cite{swersky2020amortized} of the \emph{acquisition function}; these are largely orthogonal to our method, and we defer a thorough investigation on whether there are additional benefits by combining with these methods to a future work.